 4. Visit a Medicaid-Approved Supplier

 Diabetic supplies must be purchased from a Medicaid-approved supplier.
-This ensures that the supplier is properly enrolled in the Medicaid program and that the products meet federal and state regulations.
+This ensures the supplier is properly enrolled in the Medicaid program and that the products comply with federal and state regulations.

 Be sure to ask your healthcare provider or Medicaid representative for a list of approved suppliers in your area.